icopy-site/awesome/docs/awesome/awesome-cakephp.md

 - [CakePHP-DE](http://www.meetup.com/CakePHP-DE) - MeetUps in Germany.
 - [CakePHP-France](http://www.meetup.com/CakePHP-France) - MeetUps in France.
 - [CakePHP-NL](http://www.meetup.com/CakePHP-NL) - MeetUps in Netherlands.

 # Contributing
 Please see [CONTRIBUTING](https://github.com/friendsofcake/awesome-cakephp/blob/master/CONTRIBUTING.md) for details.

-## Credits
-awesome-cakephp has been created by [dereuromark](https://github.com/dereuromark) and is currently maintained by him and the FriendsOfCake group.
-Thank you to all [contributors](https://github.com/FriendsOfCake/awesome-cakephp/graphs/contributors), too.L](http://www.meetup.com/CakePHP-NL) - MeetUps in Netherlands.

-# Contributing
-Please see [CONTRIBUTING](https://github.com/friendsofcake/awesome-cakephp/blob/master/CONTRIBUTING.md) for details.

-## Credits
-awesome-cakephp has been created by [dereuromark](https://github.com/dereuromark) and is currently maintained by him and the FriendsOfCake group.
-Thank you to all [contributors](https://github.com/FriendsOfCake/awesome-cakephp/graphs/contributors), too.L](http://www.meetup.com/CakePHP-NL) - MeetUps in Netherlands.

-# Contributing
-Please see [CONTRIBUTING](https://github.com/friendsofcake/awesome-cakephp/blob/master/CONTRIBUTING.md) for details.